Meeting Japan’s Exacting Standards: The Manufacturing Discipline Behind Exhaust Tips for New Vehicle Programs

 Strong visual appeal is the main priority

-Fine-detail texture and long-term weather resistance are essential
+Fine-detail texture and long-term weather resistance are both essential

 Reduces complaints caused by road salt and heat exposure